jdonaldson/promhx/Readme.md

 * Callback functions are typed according to the values that the promises contain.
 * Errors are propogated through the promise chain.
-* Promise arguments can be passed in iterables, which are transformed into arrays in the callback.

 Promhx has the following behavior: